 It should allow users to easily find the products functionality.
 An intuitive product allows the user to correctly guess both the existence and the location of functions.

 Sometimes it is not possible to design in such a way that users entirely understand the product.
 Then there should be cognitive scaffolds which allow the product’s functionality to unfold to the user, with the advanced functions becoming clear as the user needs them.

 A good product requires a foundation of good design.
 Considerate and compassionate interaction design can only be built on a thoughtful and realistic conceptual design.

 Of course—if someone else has already done it for you.
 If you need a website and have a completed template in hand that matches the goals of your business and the needs of your audience, then perhaps you don’t need to design it again.
 Just slap up some new content and go.
 But we’re suspicious of how this actually works in practice.
 Some clients just want to get something up, design be damned.
 A template can do that.
 We’ve even seen some visually attractive templates for websites available for purchase.
 And with appropriate customization sometimes that’s the right answer.
 But design is much more than just the way something looks.
 It’s about solving problems.
 And the template approach rarely does that.

-These are just a few thoughts on the factors which should be considered in a good design and the importance of clear audience targeting.
 We approach project design asking questions which can only be answered using cognitive science—how do people solve problems on a computer?
 How can the computer assist them?
-For more on this, please take a look at our Interface Philosophy page.
-Or read our new book on this subject: “Interfaces.com: Cognitive Tools for Product Designers”.
+For more on this, please take a look at our Interface Philosophy page on this site.
+Or read our book on this subject: “Interfaces.com: Cognitive Tools for Product Designers.”
+Or take a look at our blog: interfaces.com.
 Or contact us.
 We’ll be happy to help.